Frequently asked questions

 1. What is No Space for Hate?

-It is an approach towards dealing with incidents of hate and harassment.
-Students can discuss any incidents of hate and harassment which have affected them or others and find out more about reporting them to the university through a range of options.
+At a support appointment with a Harassment Adviser, you can discuss any incidents of hate and harassment which have affected you or others and find out more about reporting to the university through a range of options.
+The support appointment can also include signposting to both internal and external support.

 2. How can I get involved and support the project?